Subpart 19.4 - Cooperation with the Small Business Administration

-- (b) The Director of Small and Disadvantaged Business Utilization serves as the agency focal point for interfacing with SBA.
+(b) The Director of the Office of Small and Disadvantaged Business Utilization serves as the agency focal point for interfacing with SBA.
+The Director of the Office of Small Business Programs is the agency focal point for the Department of Defense.

 19.402 Small Business Administration procurement center representatives.